Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Simpson's and Stein's Paradox: A MetaLP Perspective

-In addition we can also compute the 95\% confidence intervals for the $\LP$ statistics measuring the significance of the relationship between gender and admissions as shown in Figure \ref{fig:UCB1}(b).
-Note (the paradoxical reversal) $5$ out of the $6$ departments show no significant gender bias at the 5\% level of significance as the confidence intervals include positive and negative values, while the confidence interval for the aggregated dataset indicates a significantly higher admission rate for males.
-On the other hand note that the \texttt{MetaLP} approach resolves the paradox (which arises \textit{due to the failure of recognizing} the presence of heterogeneity among the department-based admission patterns) and correctly concludes that no significant gender bias exists as the confidence interval for the \texttt{MetaLP}-driven $\LP$ statistic includes the null value $0$.
+In addition, we can also compute the 95\% confidence intervals for the $\LP$ statistics measuring the significance of the relationship between gender and admissions as shown in Figure \ref{fig:UCB1}(b).
+Note the paradoxical reversal as $5$ out of the $6$ departments show no significant gender bias at the 5\% level of significance (confidence intervals include positive and negative values), while the confidence interval for the aggregated dataset indicates a significantly higher admission rate for males.
+On the other hand, note that the \texttt{MetaLP} approach resolves the paradox (which arises \textit{due to the failure of recognizing} the presence of heterogeneity among department admission patterns) and correctly concludes that no significant gender bias exists (as the confidence interval for the \texttt{MetaLP}-based $\LP$ statistic includes the null value $0$).